alambrec/tv_grab_FR_Kazer/README.md

 # XML TV Grabber for TVheadend

+**:warning: Source from http://xmltv.dtdns.net is not available since September 2017**

 This is a simple script to recover EPG guide for TVHeadend backend.
 It's optimized for Synology NAS but it must compatible on every Linux/GNU System.
 (Not on BSD like OSX)